Celebrate Kwanzaa at These Events In and Around New Jersey

 The end of December means the beginning of celebrating Kwanzaa, which starts December 26 and features eight nights of culture and holiday traditions based on 7 principles.
-Learn more about the holiday at these events around New Jersey:
+Learn more about the holiday at these events in and around New Jersey:

-December 6
+December 13

 Kwanzaa Festival

-Edison Jobs Corps Athletic Center, Edison
+Edison Job Corps Athletic Center, Edison

 December 14